Collect Google reviews automatically – at check-out, not three days later by email

 Next to the entrance door, at eye level.
 The last glance when leaving should land on the sign.

-When was the last time you actively asked for a Google review?
 Most hosts will admit: never, really.
 It feels pushy, the moment is rarely right, and once the guest has left they no longer read your messages anyway.
-The checkout moment flips this: the guest is still there, phone in hand, and the link is waiting on the confirmation page.
+The check-out moment flips this: the guest is still there, phone in hand, and the link is waiting on the confirmation page.

 You don’t have to chase anyone.
 The right link appears at the right time.